 A normal blood pressure check can only provide a reading for your blood pressure at that moment in time.
-The ABPM automatically measures your blood pressure at regular points through the day and where needed, during the night.
-This will provide your doctor with a clearer picture of how your blood pressure changes throughout the day and if necessary, during the night.
+The ABPM automatically measures your blood pressure at regular points through the day.
+This will provide your GP with a clearer picture of how your blood pressure changes throughout the day.

 Some people can also get higher blood pressure readings when they are anxious about being tested.
 This is called 'white coat' syndrome.
-An ABPM helps to rule this out.
+ABPM helps to rule this out.